-WGS data was generated from DNA isolated from whole blood.
-Novaseq 6000 (Illumina Inc.) machines were used for DNA sequencing to a mean 30X coverage.
-The raw sequencing reads from FASTQ files were aligned using Burrows-Wheeler Aligner (BWA) (77), and Genomic Variant Call Format (GVCF) files were generated using Sentieon version 201808.03 (78).
-Functional annotation of the variants was performed using Variant Effect Predictor from

-Ensembl (version 101).
+WGS data were generated from DNA isolated from whole blood.
+NovaSeq 6000 (Illumina Inc.) machines were used for DNA sequencing to a mean $30 \times$ coverage.
+The raw sequencing reads from FASTQ files were aligned using Burrows-Wheeler Aligner (77), and Genomic Variant Call Format files were generated using Sentieon version 201808.03 (78).
+Functional annotation of the variants was performed using Variant Effect Predictor from Ensembl (version 101).
 GATK version 4 (79, 80) was used for the joint genotyping process and variant quality score recalibration (VQSR).
-We removed one duplicate sample based on kinship (king cutoff of 0.3) and retained 24476739 SNPs that were given a 'PASS' filter status by VQSR.
-The analysis of the 72 samples from the critical and non-critical groups identified 15870076 variants with MAF < 5%.
-The first two principal components were generated using plink2 on LD-pruned variants with Hardy-Weinberg equilibrium in the controls with a P-value $\geq$ 1 × 10-6 and MAF > 5% and were used as covariates to correct for population stratification.
+We removed one duplicate sample on the basis of kinship (king cutoff of 0.3) and retained 24,476,739 SNPs that were given a "PASS" filter status by VQSR.
+The analysis of the 72 samples from the critical and non-critical groups identified 15,870,076 variants with Minor Allele Frequency (MAF) < 5%.
+The first two principal components were generated using plink2 on LD-pruned variants with Hardy-Weinberg equilibrium in the controls with $P > 1 \times 10^{-6}$ and MAF > 5% and were used as covariates to correct for population stratification.

-Analysis of expression quantitative trait loci (eQTLs)
+Analysis of eQTLs

 We performed local (cis-) eQTL analysis to test for associations between genetic variants and gene expression in 67 samples having both RNA-seq and SNP genotype data.
-Briefly, we used the MatrixEQTL R package (81) where we selected a linear model and a maximum distance for gene-SNP pairs of 1 × 10.
-The top two principal components identified from the genotype principal component analysis were used as covariates to control for population stratification.
-We selected 304044 significant eQTLs with FDR < 0.05.
+Briefly, we used the MatrixEQTL R package (81) where we selected a linear model and a maximum distance for gene-SNP pairs of 1×10^6 .
+The top two principal components identified from the genotype principal components analysis were used as covariates to control for population stratification.
+We selected 304,044 significant eQTLs with FDR ≤ 0.05 .